ethanabrooks/dollar-lambda/readme.md

     [('y', 1.0), ('y', 2.0), ('y', 3.0)]

+Again, you would ordinarily provide `parse_args` no arguments and it would get the. from the command line.

 ### Thanks
 Special thanks to ["Functional Pearls"](https://www.cs.nott.ac.uk/~pszgmh/pearl.pdf) by Graham Hutton and Erik Meijer for bringing these topics to life.